mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A congestion control mechanism could respond to actual packet loss (detected by timeouts), or to impending packet loss (signaled by mechanisms such as Explicit Congestion Notification {{?RFC3168}}).

-For real-time traffic, it is best that the QUIC implementation use a congestion controller that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
+For real-time traffic, it is best that the QUIC implementation uses a congestion controller that aims at keeping queues at intermediary network elements, and thus latency, as short as possible.
 Delay-based congestion control algorithms might use, for example, an increasing one-way delay as a signal of impending congestion, and adjust the sending rate to prevent continued increases in one-way delay.